qortmdgh4141/qortmdgh4141/README.md

 ### 📚 Research Interests <br/>
 --------------------------

-_My research primarily focuses on Reinforcement Learning (RL), specifically within two main areas: offline RL and hierarchical RL.
-Initially, my research was centered on enhancing the agent’s long-horizon reasoning and stitching ability by formulating subgoal selection as a graph search problem rather than learning explicit high-level policy.
-I've also contributed by developing a framework that leverages temporal distance representations to improve offline hierarchical RL, particularly in settings with sparse rewards and suboptimal data.
-Recently, I’ve expanded into online RL, investigating how to enable efficient policy learning using a small amount of expert data combined with dense rewards shaped by a temporal distance representation._
+_I'm interested in developing reinforcement learning (rl) algorithms for long-horizon and sparse-reward tasks, and applying them to real-world robotic control.
+The question that drives me these days is: how can we effectively combine foundation models with rl?
+More specifically, my goal is to design off-policy q-learning methods that improve the long-horizon reasoning abilities of foundation models for robot control._

 **Ultimately, my goal is to address the following key challenges in offline RL:**
 - Solving long-horizon tasks with sparse rewards
 - Learning robustly from suboptimal datasets
-- Transferring knowledge across diverse trajectories
 - Discovering skills for generalization
+- Combining foundation models with off-policy rl

 > **Research Keywords**: &nbsp; Offline RL · Unsupervised RL · Goal-Conditioned RL · Hierarchical RL
 >